 Additionally, on August 31, 2004, YPF filed an appeal with the Antitrust Board in relation to the resolution that denied the claim of statutes of limitation.
 The Antitrust Board conceded the appeal and remitted proceedings for its resolution by the Appeal Court.
 However, in March 2006, YPF was notified that the proceedings were opened for the production of evidence.
 During August and September 2007, testimonial hearings were held for YPF's witnesses.
 On August 12, 2008, the Appeal Court in Criminal Economic Matters rejected the statute of limitation argument opposed by YPF.
 Such decision was appealed by YPF.
 Upon the confirmation of the Antitrust Board's decision given by the Chamber B, YPF has appealed that judgment by cassation and extraordinary appeals, because the Antitrust Board applied Law No. 22,262 and Chamber B applied Law No. 25,156.
-The latter rejected both appeals (cassation and extraordinary), consequently YPF presented complaints appeals against the cassation appeal, denied on December 18, 2008, and against the Extraordinary Appeal, denied on February 17, 2009.
+The latter rejected both appeals (cassation and extraordinary), consequently YPF presented complaint appeals against the cassation appeal, denied on December 18, 2008, and against the Extraordinary Appeal, denied on February 17, 2009.
 Both of them are under evaluation.
-Despite the solid arguments expressed by YPF, the mentioned circumstances make evident that, preliminarily, the Antitrust Board denies the defenses filed by the Company and that it is reluctant to modify the doctrine provided by the Resolution No. 189/1999 and, furthermore, the Court of Appeals decisions tend to confirm the decisions made by the Antitrust Board.
+Despite the solid arguments expressed by YPF, the mentioned circumstances make evident that, preliminarily, the Antitrust Board denies the defenses filed by the Company and that it is reluctant to modify the doctrine provided by the Resolution No. 189/1999 and, furthermore, the Appeal Court in Criminal Economic Matters decisions tend to confirm the decisions made by the Antitrust Board.

-- Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
-On March 8, 2004, the AFIP formally notified YPF the claim for approximately 45 plus interests and fines.
-Additionally, on June 24, 2004, YPF received a new formal claim from the AFIP, considering that the services related to these contracts should have been taxed with the value added tax.
-Consequently, during 2004, YPF presented its defense to the AFIP rejecting the claims and arguing its position.
-However, on December 28, 2004, the Company was formally notified of a resolution from the AFIP confirming its original position in both claims for the period 1997 to 2001.
-The Company has appealed such resolution in the National Tax Court.
-In addition, YPF has conditionally paid the amounts corresponding to subsequent periods not included in the claim from AFIP (2002 and subsequent periods) to avoid interest or fine charges and filed reimbursement summary proceedings.
+Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
+The Company conditionally paid the amounts corresponding to periods that followed those included in the claim by the AFIP (2002 and subsequent periods) and filed reimbursement summary proceedings so as to avoid facing interest payment or a fine.
 On March 14, 2008, the AFIP notified the Company of the rejection of the reimbursement previously mentioned.
 The Company appealed that decision before the National Tax Court.
+The Company has enrolled in a tax amnesty (as described below) for the periods prior to 2002.

-In order to reduce interest charges YPF would suffer if final resolution of certain claims from the AFIP, including the mentioned in the last paragraph were unfavorable, during the six month period ended June 30, 2009, the Company enrolled in the tax amnesty provided in Law No. 26,476, having charged the effects to the income statement of the period above mentioned.
-This regime waives fines, significantly reduces interests and allows the payment in 120 low-interest installments.
+In order to reduce interest charges YPF would have to pay if final resolution of certain claims by the AFIP were unfavorable to YPF (including the one mentioned in the previous paragraph), during the six-month period ended June 30, 2009, the Company enrolled in the tax amnesty provided in Law No. 26,476, charging the effects to the income statement for that period.
+This regime waives fines, significantly reduces interests and allows the payment in 120 low-interest installments with an annual fixed interest rate of 9%.